JetBrains/Qodana/topics/qodana-dotnet-community.md

   configuration: Release
 ```

-Alternatively, you can do it using the `--property` CLI option:
+Alternatively, you can do it using the `--property` option:

 ```shell
 --property=qodana.net.configuration=Release